- 1 Top 4 Home Electrolysis Machines

 If you’re heading out for the evening for a night on the town, and our hope to get rid of a few dark hairs beneath your armpit, then electrolysis isn’t the solution.
 You turn to electrolysis if you have a persistent problem with hair growth that may be dark, rapid, or in an awkward place such as the top of the lip.

 If this is what you’re looking for, and you want to permanently arrest hair growth, then electrolysis is the only method that is allowed to claim to work permanently.
 This said you might need to be persistent, and it is originally a job carried out by professionals, so if you’re using electrolysis at home, then make sure to read the instruction manual to know that you’re using it properly if you’re having bad results.

 For the best results be sure to place the stylus right within the dip in the skin around where the hair peeps out from.
 By applying a consistent course of treatment to the individual follicle, eventually growth in that area where the root meets the follicle will be arrested, but only isolated to that individual follicle, so for each hair, you’ll need to repeat the treatment several times before the fix is permanent.

 So don’t be worried about claims that the treatment is ineffective, proper treatment will yield the best results available, and the structure needed for growing hair will be permanently destroyed,

-Also do beware that the rest of the skin’s function will not be damaged, sweat glands will still function normally, and no other problems beside perhaps a little initial redness should occur.
+Also, do beware that the rest of the skin’s function will not be damaged, sweat glands will still function normally, and no other problems besides perhaps a little initial redness should occur.